bbc/waveform-data.js/doc/API.md

 Concatenates the receiver with one or more other waveforms, returning a new [`WaveformData`](#waveformdata) object.

-The waveforms must be compatible, i.e., have the same sample rate, scale, and number of channels.
+The waveforms all have the same sample rate, scale, and number of channels.

 #### Arguments